Sandeeptha-NotAbot/RaceOutcomePred/README.md

 | Constructor podium rate (season so far) | — (first race, uses season mean) |

 → Model outputs: **high podium probability** ✅ *(he won)*

-> **Why it's not cheating:** Every feature is available before lights out.
-No lap times, no live positions, no DNF data — just what teams and analysts would actually know before the race.

 ---